doriantaylor/rb-intertwingler/CONFIGURATION.md

 >
 > thing about `Store::Digest` (and really any other content-addressable store) is it knows what it has in it, but it doesn't know _why_; that's what the index layer is for
 >
-> so if you have two things in the store, a big object and a small object, and can say definitively that the small object is the same as the big object with a particular invertible function applied to it (`gzip(a) = gunzip(b)`), then you can delete the big object and just compute it when you need to
+> so if you have two things in the store, a big object and a small object, and can say definitively that the small object is the same as the big object with a particular invertible function applied to it (`b = gzip(a) <=> a = gunzip(b)`), then you can delete the big object and just recompute it when you need to
 >
 > now that gets trickier when a _third_ object is used as input: `diff(a, b) = c <=> patch(b, c) = a` because you will have to make goddamn certain you _never_ throw that part out
 >